CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/README.md

 ![Our World in Data website.](./img/loading-data/our-world-data.jpg)

-Move the file to your coding folder, and then add this code to _loading-data.js_.
+Move the file to your coding folder, and then add the code below to _loading-data.js_.

 On the first line, we create the asynchronous (don't worry about that for the moment) function _main_.

-On the second line, we fetch our local file.
+On the second line, we fetch our local file with its relative path (this is why it starts with "./").
 We use _await_ because we want to retrieve all of the data before running the rest of our script.

 On the third line, parse the fetch response as text.
 Again, we use _await_.